What is the Age-Friendly Health Systems movement?

 IHI recognizes care locations at two milestones on their Age-Friendly Health System journey:

-- Level 1: An Age-Friendly Health System Participant has completed a 4Ms Care Description to outline how it will assess, document, and act on all 4Ms at its care setting.
+Level 1: An Age-Friendly Health System Participant has completed a 4Ms Care Description to outline how it will assess, document, and act on all 4Ms at its care setting.
 At first, their 4Ms Care Description might represent a plan that they will test and work towards reliably performing.
-4Ms Care Description worksheets can be downloaded here.
+4Ms Care Description fillable PDF forms for submission can be found here.

-- Level 2: An Age-Friendly Health System - Committed to Care Excellence is working towards reliable practice of the 4Ms.
+Level 2: An Age-Friendly Health System - Committed to Care Excellence is working towards reliable practice of the 4Ms.
 They have achieved level 1 and have submitted at least three months of counts of the number of older adults that have received care that included all 4Ms.
+Counts of older adults reached can be submitted with the bottom portion of the 4Ms Care Description form that was submitted for level 1 recognition.

 Age-Friendly Health System recognitions are made at the facility level including hospitals, practices, nursing homes and convenient care clinics.